FOdeks/terraform-aws-apache-example/README.md

 Terraform Module to provision an EC2 Instance that is running Apache.

 Not intended for production use.
-Just showcasing how to create a custom module on Terrafom Registry.
+Just showcasing how to create a custom module on Terraform Registry.

 ```hcl
 terraform {